sccastro/PychMeasurement/docs/04_TransformationDay2.md

 <img src="04_TransformationDay2_files/figure-html/ggplotintro-1.png" width="70%" style="display: block; margin: auto;" /><img src="04_TransformationDay2_files/figure-html/ggplotintro-2.png" width="70%" style="display: block; margin: auto;" />

-When working with factors, the two most common operations are:
+When working with factors, the two most common operations are: 1.
-1. Changing the order of the levels
-2. Changing the values of the levels.
+Changing the order of the levels 2.
+Changing the values of the levels.

 Why would you want to do this?

-It’s often useful to change the order of the factor levels in a visualisation.
+It's often useful to change the order of the factor levels in a visualisation.

-Let's get the average number of hours spent watching TV per day across religions:
+Let's get the average number of hours spent watching TV per day across
+religions:

 Note: if you put () on the outside of your assignment, it will also print

 ```r